 Designing the base for the bonsai.

-Place the bonsai-stem (with not-too-much-foliage appearance at this point) on a sunny windowsill,
+Place the bonsai-stem (with not-too-much-foliage appearance at this point) on a sunny windowsill, or for example under a fluorescent tube or bulb!
+Light is the key for a new vigorous growth!

+Keep in mind that as the enviroment and circumstances changed suddenly a LOT.
 It might take a little while for your chile bonsai to grow some new roots and after that, hopefully some new foliage too!

 Finally!
 Some new growth!